michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0082.md

 - v: represent, as of a character on stage
 - v: represent or express something abstract in tangible form
 ### Family
-embody: disembody, embodied, embodies, embodiment, embodying+;disembody: disembodied, disembodying;embodied: unembodied;embodiment: embodiments
+- embody: disembody, embodied, embodies, embodiment, embodying+
+- disembody: disembodied, disembodying
+- embodied: unembodied
+- embodiment: embodiments
 ### Examples
 - Prescott appears born to do this, and his football team now embodies his impressive calm.
 - Beamer says the former player’s work with The Carpenter House and other charitable organizations to help those in need “truly embodied the Virginia Tech spirit.”